joinemm/miso-bot/docs/README.md

 > \>activity [user]

-Shows your top servers with miso bot.
+Shows your top servers with MONDAY bot.

 > \>topservers